Human Service Collaborative

 Collaborative Community Impact

-A recent example of where a collaborative approach to a problem did make a substantial impact on a family’s life involves a family of six.
+A recent example of where a collaborative approach to a problem made a substantial impact on a family’s life involved a family of six.
 They needed assistance involving some major remodeling in their home.
-In this case, the St. Vincent De Paul Society at Our Lady of Good Counsel, the Plymouth Community United Way, and The Salvation Army Plymouth Corps partnered to offer assistance with removal, repair and replacements needed to refurbish the home.
+In this case, the St. Vincent De Paul Society at Our Lady of Good Counsel, the Plymouth Community United Way, and The Salvation Army Plymouth Corps partnered to offer assistance with removal, repair, and replacements needed to refurbish the home.
 We also received an offer that is being explored from St. John’s Episcopal Church to assure proper installation of the new utilities.

 In the history of our great nation, Americans have repeatedly come to the aid of neighbors in need.
 It’s a prime example of how the old idea of caring for one another has become new again.